nickforddk/nickforddk/README.md

 # Hej, I'm Nick!
-I'm a PhD student at the Department of Economic History at Lund University.
+I'm a postdoctoral researcher at the Department of Economics at the University of Southern Denmark.
 I work with Scandinavian economic history, with a focus on education’s role in industrialisation.
 I apply quantitative methods using historical source material to understand development trends over the long term.

 My research interests include:
 - long-term economic growth and productivity